RealTimeLogic/Xedge32/doc/source/misc.rst

    xedge.event(event, callback [,unsubscribe])

+All Xedge32 events carry a 'retained' flag, ensuring subscribers receive these events even if they subscribe after the event's generation.

 The specified ``callback`` function will be called when the network changes state or when an error or warning message is generated.
 The function takes the following arguments, all represented as Lua strings, including numbers:

 - ``"wifi"``: Indicates that the event is related to Wi-Fi connectivity.